msaniyar/CodeChallange/README.md

 Input and Output directories are created by FileWatcherService if they are not exist.

 ## Solution Run
 Solution can be run directly from Visual Studio (via F5 or Ctrl+F5) after pulling the code and building it.
 Configuration as mentioned above should be changed before running.
+Before running FileWatcherService should be selected as Startup Project.

 Alternativly project can be run via dotnet commands.
 Go To Solution Folder